Yemen's cholera crisis laid bare in new hospital footage

 Last week, the head of the International Committee of the Red Cross' delegation to Yemen warned that the number of cholera cases there would reach 1 million by the end of 2017.

 "The cholera outbreak in Yemen is one of the worst I have ever seen in my 25 years of working in humanitarian aid," said Zvidzai Maburutse, the deputy director of the IRC's Yemen program.
-"What is left of the health system in Yemen today is at best inadequate and at worst non-existent."
+"What is left of the health system in Yemen today is at best inadequate and at worst nonexistent."

 Maburutse, who spoke to CNN from Aden, explained that medicine, medical supplies and materials are in chronically short supply, and well over half of health facilities are only partially functioning or not functioning at all.